barryclark/jekyll-now/_posts/2016-11-11-7-Tips-To-Get-Your-Open-Data-Project-Started.md

 ### 3. What could you build with what is there?
 Would it be useful?

 This is where you should start taking a deeper look at what is actually *in* the datasets available.
 This can really help you to figure out what you could build.
-First, let's talk about the [Professional and Occupational Licensing](https://data.delaware.gov/Licenses-and-Certifications/Professional-and-Occupational-Licensing/pjnv-eaih) dataset first.
+Let's talk about the [Professional and Occupational Licensing](https://data.delaware.gov/Licenses-and-Certifications/Professional-and-Occupational-Licensing/pjnv-eaih) dataset first.
 This document gives a ton of great information:

 * Last Name
 * First Name